 “Death Trigger Effects” (or DTE for short, symbolised by the little skull icon in the game) are abilities that are resolved when the unit dies.

 On death, deal 1 damage to bordering units and poison them

-On death, deal 3 damage to a random bordering enemy
+On death, deal 4 damage spread randomly among bordering enemies